strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/digitalocean-app-platform.md

 yarn add strapi-provider-upload-do
 ```

-Follow the documentation of the [plugin](https://github.com/shorwood/strapi-provider-upload-do)for the full configuration.
+Follow the documentation of the [plugin](https://github.com/shorwood/strapi-provider-upload-do) for the full configuration.

 ### Step 8.
 Name your app